 Kaltura’s security features include DRM, encryption, and access control tools.
 Video monetization tools are available with a variety of options.
 The service is also fully white label, and an API is available for programmatic interactions.

 Kaltura pricing is not available on their website.
 Contracts are negotiated on a custom basis, but typically range from $500 to $1000 per month and up.

-Next, let’s examine Livestream.
-Although it was acquired by Vimeo in 2017, Livestream still provides a standalone live streaming platform for now.
+Next, let’s examine Vimeo Live (Livestream).
+Vimeo acquired Livestream in 2017, and the service now provides a live streaming platform through Vimeo Live.
 This platform includes powerful features, but many are only available with very expensive plans.

 Their service includes some interesting hardware integrations.
 Security features, including advanced privacy controls and password protection, are supported only on the $999/mo Enterprise plan and above, as is white-label branding and monetization options.
 Their API is available on this plan and custom plans priced at even higher levels.

-Livestream plans now start at $75/month for the Premium platform (when billed annually, $199 /month billed monthly), as they no longer offer a basic plan at a lower rate.
+Vimeo Live (Livestream) plans now start at $75/month for the Premium platform (when billed annually, $199 /month billed monthly).
+They no longer offer a basic plan at a lower rate.
 To get access to important features like monetization, security, white label, and branding control, the Enterprise plan is available starting at $999 per month.
 Custom plans are also available at higher rates on a case-by-case basis.

 The next of the live streaming video platforms we’ll take a look at is Muvi.
 Muvi is a video streaming platform with a wide range of features.

 This platform supports video monetization via all three major methods: subscriptions, pay-per-view, and ads.
 Standard Plans ($399/month) and above includes access to this API.
 All the plans are white label.